-- a) assistance by voice, signs, etc - b) where background music is provided by organisers Athletes are not permitted to request specific music, or music at specific times - c) mounted Athletes may have their horse attached to a lead line when at walk when proceeding to or from the warm up area or competition area but not in or around the competition arena.
-This will be considered outside assistance and will entail elimination
+- a) assistance by voice, signs, etc - b) where background music is provided by organisers Athletes are not permitted to request specific music, or music at specific times - c) on the grounds of safety, Athletes in Grade I, II, III and Profile 36 (totally blind) may be accompanied around the outside arena by the trainer or their representative before the Test starts.
+They may be led, but must not be schooled or coached from the ground.